 Readers of this blog know that I am a big fan of dog food (the saying not the food).
 In this case it means that Front Matter should become a GitHub sponsor for open source software it depends on.
 As a small startup you have to start somewhere, and the pick for the first organization to support was an easy one: Citation Style Language (CSL).
 For practical reasons Front Matter sponsors Rintze Zelle, one of the main contributors to CSL:

-The reason I picked CSL is that I never seen an open source project contributing to scholarly infrastructure so much with so little resources.
+The reason I picked CSL is that I have never seen an open source project contributing to scholarly infrastructure so much with so few resources.
 CSL is everywhere (see the list of software products using CSL here), and has been for many years.
 And there is no big organization standing behind CSL that pays a salary that allows one or more developers to work on CSL, a common pattern with important open source software.
 So a big thank you to Bruce D'Arcus, Simon Kornblith, Frank Bennett, Rintze Zelle, Sebastian Karcher, Sylvester Keil, Johannes Krtek, Liam Magee, Charles Parnot, Carles Pina, Andrea Rossato, Dan Stillman, and Philipp Zumstein, to name just a few of the many contributors to CSL.
 You can thank them yourself in the CSL discussion forum, but if your own software depends on CSL, please consider GitHub sponsorship.

 GitHub sponsors and donations and memberships for the Front Matter blog are of course flavors of crowdfunding, which has an interesting history and many success stories you can learn from, and mistakes to avoid.